LIFE AT THE INTERSECTION OF YESTERDAY AND TOMORROW

 Goldie McCulloch thrived until 1923, when it merged with Babcock & Wilcox, continuing to manufacture boilers, engines, pumps, and turbines, and became known as their South Works, before closing in 1987.

-In its most recent incarnation, Southworks served for almost a quarter of a century as an outlet and antique mall, until the site closed to the public earlier this year.
+In its most recent incarnation, Southworks served for almost a quarter of a century as an outlet and antique mall, until the site closed to the public in 2017.
 And now Southworks is preparing to reopen for public

 use with a dynamic new concept.